vserova/book/pages/ch_app.md

     -   T=integer [0 = default]<br/>specifies the time in seconds this server entry is valid without update.
 (If equal to 0 then defaulted by the LBSM Daemon to some reasonable value.)

-Server descriptors of type <span class="nctnt ncbi-type">NAMEHOLD</span> are special.
-As <span class="nctnt ncbi-var">arguments</span>, they have only a server type keyword.
+Server descriptors of type `NAMEHOLD` are special.
+As `arguments`, they have only a server type keyword.
 The namehold specification informs the daemon that the service of this name and type is not to be defined later in any configuration file except for the current one.
 Also, if the host (and/or port) is specified, then this protection works only for the service name on the particular host (and/or port).

-<span class="nctnt highlight">Note:</span> it is recommended that a dummy port number (such as :0) is always put in the namehold specifications to avoid ambiguities with treating the server type as a host name.
-The following example disables <span class="nctnt ncbi-var">TestService</span> of type <span class="nctnt ncbi-type">DNS</span> from being defined in all other configuration files included later, and <span class="nctnt ncbi-var">TestService2</span> to be defined as a <span class="nctnt ncbi-app">NCBID</span> service on host foo:
+*Note:* it is recommended that a dummy port number (such as :0) is always put in the namehold specifications to avoid ambiguities with treating the server type as a host name.
+The following example disables `TestService` of type `DNS` from being defined in all other configuration files included later, and `TestService2` to be defined as a **NCBID** service on host foo:

     TestService  NAMEHOLD    :0 DNS
     TestService2 NAMEHOLD foo:0 NCBID